rkillickdev/rewind/README.md

 * The `SnapshotCreateForm` component is rendered by the react router when a user navigates to the `/snapshots/create` url.

-* To successfully create a new snaphot, the user must select an image and input a title.
+* To successfully create a new snapshot, the user must select an image and input a title.
 Description is optional.
 The snapshot must also be given an era, genre and category.

 * On successful submission, a toast alert is used to notify users that the snapshot has been created.